elyra-ai/examples/binder/getting-started/getting_started.md

 A complete list of features can be found in [the documentation](https://elyra.readthedocs.io/en/latest/getting_started/overview.html).

-An easy way to determine whether Elyra is installed in your JupyterLab is to look for the logo.
+An easy way to determine whether Elyra is installed in JupyterLab is to look for Elyra category in the launcher.

   ![Elyra extensions](images/elyra.png)